evaesteban/IDD-Fa18-Lab1/README.md

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 First, an LED was implanted between the battery and the circuit, but it did not light up.
-After research LED forward voltages, I concluded that most LEDs need 1.7 volts or above to light up, and since the battery used by the calculator only outputs a maximum of 1.5 volts, I decided to try a different method of hijacking the calculator.
+After researching LED forward voltages, I concluded that most LEDs need 1.7 volts or above to light up, and since the battery used by the calculator only outputs a maximum of 1.5 volts, I decided to try a different method of hijacking the calculator to build a light.
+In this case, I provided power from the computer USB port to the Metro Mini and provided 5 volts from the metro mini into the circuit.
+These 5 volts are fed to the LED.
+I chose a blue LED because blue LEDs usually drop between 3 and 3.3 volts, which is the highest drop out of all the LED colors available to me with the kit.
+Since 5 - 3.3 = 1.7 volts, I added a resistor to drop the voltage closer to 1.5 volts and feed this resulting voltage to the calculator.
+In this way, the calculator is still being powered with approximately the voltage it received from the battery, but it has been hijacked to incorporate an LED light.
+A further improvement to this design would be to add a button to turn the LED on/off, but in this case I want the LED to indicate power on/off so I avoided using the button.

 ### 3. Build your light!